a man in a yellow jumper is leaning back in his chair and smiling over his shoulder. In front of him in blurred background is a computer screen.

 This is due to the format of the course, and the entirely flexible way in which you can learn at any time of the day, from any location.
 This puts the control of your learning back into your hands, meaning you no longer need to take a career sabbatical to complete a degree.

-Whether your interests lie in our Early Childhood Studies BA (Hons), our Healthcare Management MSc, or our Sustainability MSc, we have a variety of courses to suit every aspiration.
+Whether your interests lie in our Early Childhood Studies BA (Hons), our Healthcare Management MSc, or our Marketing MSc, we have a variety of courses to suit every aspiration.
 Some require existing experience, or knowledge of the field, but others are taught from beginner level, so you can learn about a brand new industry from scratch.

 With excellent support from student services, and the opportunity to learn from professionals in your chosen field, it’s never been easier to look after your wellbeing while you’re studying.